settermjd/piston/README.md

 ```

 ### Service Providers
-Service providers can be easily added to encapsulate any service necessary to the application.
+[Service providers](http://container.thephpleague.com/service-providers/) can be easily added to encapsulate any service necessary to the application.
+Any service provider class must implement `League\Container\ServiceProvider`

 ```
 $application = new Piston();